FluentValidation/FluentValidation/docs/testing.md

   result.ShouldNotHaveValidationErrorFor(person => person.Name);
 }
 ```

+There are also asynchronous versions of these methods available.

 Note that the simplified test extensions have several constraints:
 - The model object must have a default constructor